UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Points_of_Contact.md

 ## Add a new user

-`thomas-add user` or `michael-add user` allows you to add a new user, with their initial project and point of contact.
+`thomas-add user` or allows you to add a new user, with their initial project and point of contact.
 This does not create their account, but does email us with everything we need in order to create it.
 If you run this, you do not need to email us separately.
 The project specified must exist.

-The user will be allocated the next free `mmmxxxx` username - you should only specify username yourself if they are an existing UCL user.
+The user will be allocated the next free `mmmxxxx` username - you should only specify username yourself if they are an existing UCL user, or on Young if they previously had a Thomas or Michael account you should give them the same username.

 You can get your `poc_id` by looking at `thomas-show --contacts`.